 Group Commercial Total

-£'000 £,000
+£,000 £'000

-At 1 April 2021 2,902 2,902
+At 1 April 2022 3,100 3,100

 Additions - -

 Reclassification during the year - -

-Revaluations 198 198
+Revaluations 150 150

-At 31 March 2022 3,100 3,100
+At 31 March 2023 3,250 3,250

 All investment properties are held within Outward Housing.
-The freehold holiday accommodation, comprising Nutley Edge in East Sussex was valued as at 31 March 2022 at £2,050k, on an open market basis, as set out in a side letter dated 5 May 2022 by an external firm Avison Young (UK) Ltd, Leisure Division.
+The freehold holiday accommodation, comprising Nutley Edge in East Sussex was valued as at 31 March 2023 at £2,200k, on an open market basis, as set out in a side letter dated 27 April 2023 by an external firm, Avison Young (UK) Ltd, Leisure Division.
 Avison Young are RICS accredited valuers and undertook the valuation in accordance with the RICS Global Standards - January 2022.
 The services of Avison Young were procured in accordance with the Charity's procurement procedures and the Trustees are satisfied of the independence of Avison Young.

 The property was valued as a specialised property used for leisure purposes and method of valuation gave weighting to stabilised earnings, based on historic turnover and potential future turnover, at a capitalisation rate of 9% and to comparable local sales and properties offered for sale, in particular holiday complexes.
-Consideration was given to the COVID-19 pandemic and resultant 'lockdown' of UK businesses which is affecting the property market.